How to Setup $2.95 Bluehost WordPress Blog?

 WordPress.org sites need a paid hosting.
 Therefore, the first step is to register for an account with Bluehost.
 Go to Bluehost website and signup for an account and click on the “Get Started” button.

 Bluehost offers four different shared hosting plans for different types of customers.
-Basically you can choose the Basic plan for $2.95.
-Other plans also have considerable discounts as shown below.
+The basic plan will cost you $7.99, however you can use our special offer and get the basic plan for $2.95 per month.
+Other plans also have 50% discounts as shown below.

 3. Choosing a Domain

 Signup process needs you to enter the domain name for account creation.
 Bluehost offers one-year free domain with all the hosting plans.
 You can also register a domain with other registrars like GoDaddy to get the domain and email.
 You have three options when signing up with Bluehost: